jiffyclub/blog-posts/broadcasting-ipython-notebooks.md

 # Some Notes

-* The students' view doesn't update in real time.
+* The students' views don't update in real time.
 I find that in order for them to see my changes I must save my notebook and then the students have to manually reload.
 They won't see unsaved changes and they won't see any changes at all unless they reload.